Time Series, Persistent Homology and Chirality: Persistence Diagrams for Brownian Motions with Drift

 \subsection{Persistence Diagrams as Point Processes}

 Almost surely, there is unique bar $(b_\infty,d_\infty)=(\inf_{t>0} f(t),\infty)$.

-Other bars are finite, forming to a random persistence diagram $\ph_0$.
+Other bars are finite, forming a random persistence diagram $\ph_0$.
 Our interpretation of this persistence diagram is to view it as a {\em point process}, a random measure consisting of sum of $\delta_{(b,d)}$ over all bars $(b,d)$.

-Tameness of the this point process, that is the fact that the content of any NW-quadrant with its apex above the diagonal is almost surely finite, follows, again, from the mentioned above general results in \cite{BaWe}) that the persistence diagram of any H\"older function is tame, and well-known fact that the trajectory of the Brownian motion (with any smooth drift) is almost surely $1/2$-H\"older.
+\begin{rem} Almost sure tameness of the this point process, that is the fact that the content of any NW-quadrant with its apex above the diagonal is almost surely finite, will be proven below.
+However, this can be seen from the mentioned above general result in \cite{BaWe}, that the persistence diagram of any H\"older function on a compact metric space is tame, and the well-known fact that the trajectories of Brownian motions (with any smooth drift) are almost surely $c$-H\"older for any $c<1/2$. \end{rem}